RanjanBalappa/ranjanbalappa/README.md

 ### Hi there 👋, I am Ranjan Balappa

-- 🔭 I build computer vison solutions for Wildlife conservation and Environment sustainabiltiy.
+- 🔭 Working on Recommendations and Personalization.
-- 🌱 I am learning better ways to deploy MLModels.
 - 📫 You can reach me @ranjan.balappa@gmail.com.
+- Fun Fact: First 4 years of Machine learning journey involved building ML systems to understand animal behaviour and switched completely to understanding human behaviour